 Leaving your home country and your friends and family behind can feel like a huge loss at first.
 This is especially felt when you don’t know anyone and may feel socially isolated in your new surroundings.

 This is why it is important to build a network of friends who can support you in setting up home by showing you around, introducing you to new people, and being a sympathetic ear as well as a helpful guide when you are facing the challenges of setting up home in your new country.
 Connecting with other expats can be a great way to feel welcomed and forge friendships with people who understand what you are going through and can be there to help you feel less lonely despite being far away from home.

 Find a work-life balance

 If you are moving abroad for a new job, your work duties can quickly overshadow the rest of your life.
-Adjusting to new work culture and making a good impression on your colleagues, clients and boss can understandably take precedence when you first arrive.
+Adjusting to a new work culture and making a good impression on your colleagues, clients, and boss can understandably take precedence when you first arrive.

-However, to prevent the pressure of your work life from overtaking the rest of the hours in your day it is important to carve out enough time for yourself and your loved ones.
+But to prevent the pressure of your work life from overtaking the rest of the hours in your day, it is important to carve out enough time for yourself and your loved ones.
 This is especially important if you are moving abroad with your family.
-Your mental health will benefit from spending quality time with friends and family as well as exercising and enjoying recreational pursuits in your new destination.
+Your mental health will benefit from spending quality time with friends and family, as well as exercising and enjoying recreational pursuits in your new destination.